 Hotels in Antequera Spain

-Antequera has always been of great historical importance in Spain and in particular in Andalucia.
-Due to it’s excellent location it has seen numerous different conquerors stake claim to it over many many centuries.
+Antequera has always been of great historical importance in Spain and, in particular, in Andalucia.
+Due to its excellent location, it has seen numerous different conquerors stake claim to it over many, many centuries.
 You only have to delve into the history of Antequera to see just how rich and varied it has been.
 This is one of the big attractions of the town to this day.
-Many tourists come from all over Spain and Europe to see for themselves all of that history, and of course to soak up the atmosphere of one of Andalucia’s well known places.
+Many tourists come from all over Spain and Europe to see for themselves all of that history, and of course to soak up the atmosphere of one of Andalucia’s well-known places.

 Antequera features in many guide books and as a recommended place to visit when in Andalucia and Spain.
 This is also helped by its many historical buildings and squares, its golf course, the El Torcal national park, the nearby Flamingo Lake and Wolf Park.
-This has meant that a growing number of international and national visitors come here to see it, not only for its history, but because it has a great selection of things to do.
+This has meant that a growing number of international and national visitors come here to see it, not only for its history but because it has a great selection of things to do.

 So, where are the places to stay in Antequera?

-There is a hotel for every experience in Antequera and they are found in different areas of the town.
-As Antequera is a place that attracts both business and pleasure visitors there is an ever increasing demand for hotels and places to stay.
+There is a hotel for every experience in Antequera, and they are found in different areas of the town.
+As Antequera is a place that attracts both business and pleasure visitors, there is an ever-increasing demand for hotels and places to stay.

-There are the hotels in town or rather in the centre and these are all within easy walking distance of the shops, bars, restaurants and historical attractions.
-Antequera is a place best explored on foot as this way you get to see all the hidden corners that driving just does not allow you to spend enough time enjoying.
-The central hotels are often functional hotels that offer good, clean but basic accommodation at a very reasonable price.
-Usually 2 or 3 star, they often family run and it is not unusual to meet the whole family on duty at one stage or another.
+There are hotels in town or rather in the centre, and these are all within easy walking distance of the shops, bars, restaurants and historical attractions.
+Antequera is a place best explored on foot in this way; you get to see all the hidden corners that driving does not allow you to spend enough time enjoying.
+The central hotels are often functional hotels that offer good, clean, but basic accommodation at a very reasonable price.
+Usually 2 or 3 stars, they often family-run, and it is not unusual to meet the whole family on duty at one stage or another.

 Some great places to stay in the centre would be Hotel La Castilla, Hotel Coso Viejo, Hotel Colon, Hotel Plaza San Sebastian, and Hotel Coso San Francisco.
-All of these places will offer you a warm welcome and meant hat you are close to everything in the centre of Antequera so that exploring on foot is made very easy.
+All of these places will offer you a warm welcome and meant that you are close to everything in the centre of Antequera so that exploring on foot is made very easy.

-However all this is the real Spain.
+However, all this is the real Spain.
 What you see, hear, eat, smell here will be what nearly all busy, working Spanish towns are like and is what makes them interesting, worth visiting and adds to the charm of the experience.

 Easier to find and use when arriving by vehicle to the town.
-However without the lively buzz that the centre offers.
-Both are within walking distance of the centre, Las Villas slightly closer than Antequera Golf Hotel but the golf hotel does offer transport into the centre in the form of a free mini bus (when in operation).
-The Las Villas can still be a little noisy but there is no doubt that the Antequera Golf is in the quieter side of town.
+However, without the lively buzz that the centre offers.
+Both are within walking distance of the centre, Las Villas, slightly closer than Antequera Golf Hotel.
+Still, the golf hotel offers transport into the centre in the form of a free minibus (when in operation).
+The Las Villas can still be a little noisy, but there is no doubt that the Antequera Golf is on the quieter side of town.

-The outskirts of Antequera have a number of hotels available to you.
+The outskirts of Antequera have several hotels available to you.
 There is the Finca Eslava Hotel, the relatively recently opened Hotel Los Dolmenes and the Hotel Lozano.
 These are all easily accessible from the motorways which run around the town of Antequera.
 All have parking and offer all the services related to a hotel.